DataDog/integrations-extras/pulumi/README.md

 2. [Install Pulumi][4]

-3. Once obtained, there are two ways to communicate your Datadog authorization tokens to Pulumi:
+3. Once obtained, there are two ways to set your Datadog authorization tokens for Pulumi:

 - Set the environment variables `DATADOG_API_KEY` and `DATADOG_APP_KEY`: